Towards Browser Controls to Protect Cookies from Malicious Extensions: Overview

 \subsection{Rationale}

 \acroc introduces two new cookie attributes: \texttt{BrowserOnly} and \texttt{Monitored}. \texttt{BrowserOnly} is a 1-byte flag indicating whether a cookie should be visible to extensions.
 If set, the cookie is only accessible to the browser.
-Therefore neither JS nor extensions can access these cookies.
+Therefore neither JS nor extensions can access these cookies. \texttt{BrowserOnly} also prevents accesses by JS to ensure an extension cannot access cookies through a content script.
 The \texttt{BrowserOnly} attribute only protects cookies within the browser.
 To prevent \texttt{BrowserOnly} cookies from being stolen on the network they should also be marked \texttt{Secure}, which is standard.

-For cases where cookies must be accessible by websites and extensions (where \texttt{BrowserOnly} can not be used), we define the \texttt{Monitored} attribute.
-The \texttt{Monitored} attribute holds a server-defined message that when received is stored by and only accessible to the browser.
+For cases where cookies must be accessible for websites and extensions to function properly (where \texttt{BrowserOnly} can not be used), we define the \texttt{Monitored} attribute.
+The \texttt{Monitored} attribute holds a server-defined message that is stored by and only accessible to the browser.
 The browser also logs all changes made to \texttt{Monitored} cookies.
-Later, when sending a \texttt{Monitored} cookie to the server, the browser attaches an authenticated report to the request that contains this server-defined message, the cookie's current settings, and any logged changes.
+Later, when sending a \texttt{Monitored} cookie to the server, the browser attaches an authenticated report to the request that contains the server-defined message, the cookie's current settings, and any logged changes.
 With this, the server can validate the changes made to the cookie and detect if it is stolen.